 Our rehab programs involve Dual Diagnosis for patients who suffer from mental health struggles and addiction at the same time.
 Thanks to psychiatric assessment and a customized rehab program, we successfully treat both of them.
 At some point during rehab, patients join group therapy sessions with others who are also on the path to recovery.

 In order to help you remain sober after rehab, we offer to curate a unique relapse prevention plan and therapy sessions.
 These are the ways you can benefit from our Aftercare program:

 If you or a loved one suffers from substance abuse, now is the time to get them back to a healthy lifestyle.
 Our treatment specialists here at Harmony Ridge Recovery Center have the tools and experience to help end addiction for good.

+Furthermore, our group therapy for addiction is there to help you resocialize without pressure and build a support system through each session.
+During either inpatient or outpatient rehab, our team will be at your disposal.
 Whether it’s your first time in treatment or you just need some questions answered, contact us today for a free consultation.Contact Us Today

 Group therapy is widely implemented in different institutions: community centers, hospitals, mental health clinics, private practice settings, etc.